learn-co-curriculum/phrg-testing-public-api/README.md

 ContructionWorker.standard_wage #=> NoMethodError (private method `standard_wage' called for ContructionWorker:Class)
 ```

-However, this will not set private access, even though it looks like it should:
+However, this will not set private access, even though it looks like it should be valid.
+This is important to remember, as it is a common "gotcha" for Rubyists.

 ```ruby
 class ContructionWorker